 - Welding produces a permanent connection.

-- Connection weld can be stronger than the initial material when using filler metal and use the right technique.
+- The connection weld can be stronger than the initial material when using filler metal and use the right technique.

 - In general, the costs incurred for the welding process is connecting the most economical in terms of the use of material and fabrication costs.